Learn more about what we do

 Hear from our interns and take a look at some of their work done in the field of Public Health and Health Education!

 VN CARES has helped me connect more deeply with the Vietnamese community and expand my knowledge on medical Vietnamese; it has enriched my college experience and has encouraged me to pursue a career focused in public health law and policy making.
 In my involvement in the R&E internship, I have been directly involved and participated in multiple committees, including Patient Advocate Committee, Play for Thought, Health Resources Committee, Creative and Banquet Committee, and Health Fair committee, in addition to co-leading the Relay for Life team with Thuy-Linh Tran, to raise funds for cancer awareness and research in 2020.
-Ultimately, I have witnessed the limitations posed on student-led organizations to lead community service and outreach events, due to issues such as insufficient funding or capacity; there is a demonstrated need in the state of California to provide support to marginalized, underserved communities in order to relieve health disparities.
+There is a demonstrated need in the state of California to provide support to marginalized, underserved communities in order to relieve health disparities.
 Altogether, I am humbled to have been able to serve this organization in the three to four years of my college career at UC Davis, and I hope to continue my efforts to provide aid and promote health education to narrow existing educational gaps post-graduation.